 3.1.
-In point 1 you have applied a licence to your repository, and to its content “unless otherwise noted”.
+In point 1 you have applied a license to your repository, and to its content “unless otherwise noted”.
 Now let’s take a look at the “unless otherwise noted” part.

 As a repository manager, you (or the University) usually don’t own the copyright in the articles uploaded (unless you have written them).

-Therefore, the repository has to implement a licence selection procedure that allows the uploader (author or rightsholder) to choose the proper licence.
-As further detailed in point 6, this process should offer a number of choices to the author, but it should be the author who ultimately decides what licence to use.
+Therefore, the repository has to implement a license selection procedure that allows the uploader (author or rightsholder) to choose the proper license.
+As further detailed in point 6, this process should offer a number of choices to the author, but it should be the author who ultimately decides what license to use.